-.
+This means that you will need to complete a colonoscopy prep.
 The physician performing the colonoscopy will give detailed instructions on how to follow the prep in the days prior to the test, and those instructions should be followed carefully.
-Below I have listed the most common ways that people sabotage their colonoscopy prep.
+It is very easy to make a mistake, and below I have listed several of the ways that you can inadvertently ruin your colonoscopy prep.

 1. Don't Try to Leave Your House

 Photo © sixninepixels

 To be comfortable while prepping for a colonoscopy, you will want to be at home near your own bathroom.
 The prep will cause you to have many watery stools

 , and you will be most comfortable if you clear your schedule and plan on spending the day resting, reading, watching movies, and following your prep directions.

 It may seem as though this would go without saying, but many people get quite hungry during the prep.
 In most cases, the prep calls for a liquid diet